RESOStandards/reso-certification-utils/lib/schema/README.md

-  -o, --outputPath <string>    Path tho the directory to store the generated schema -p, --payloadPath <string>   Path to the payload that needs to be validated -s, --schemaPath <string>    Path to the generated JSON schema -e, --errorPath <string>     Path to save error reports in case of failed validation -a, --additionalProperties   Pass this flag to allow additional properties in the schema -r, --resource <string>      The resource for which to generate the schema -h, --help                   display help for command
+  -o, --outputPath <string>    Path tho the directory to store the generated schema -p, --payloadPath <string>   Path to the payload that needs to be validated -s, --schemaPath <string>    Path to the generated JSON schema -e, --errorPath <string>     Path to save error reports in case of failed validation.
+Defaults to "./errors" -a, --additionalProperties   Pass this flag to allow additional properties in the schema -z, --zipFilePath <string>   Path to a zip file containing JSON payloads -h, --help                   display help for command
 ```